 |Tax Rate||Unmarried: Taxable Income Over||Married Filing Jointly: Taxable Income Over||Heads of Household: Taxable Income Over|

-These are the same percentage rates that went into effect with the Tax Cuts and Jobs Act (TCJA) in 2018, but each now accommodates a little more income.
+These are the same percentage rates and tax brackets that went into effect with the passage of the Tax Cuts and Jobs Act (TCJA) in 2018, but each accommodated a little more income in 2019.

 2019 Standard Deductions and Personal Exemptions

-Several deductions are available under the tax code that can reduce your gross annual income to arrive at your adjusted gross income (AGI) even before you get around to claiming the standard deduction for your filing status or itemizing deductions to reduce your taxable income even further.
-They’re called adjustments to income and a couple of these have been bumped up in 2019.
+Several deductions available under the tax code can reduce your gross annual income to arrive at your adjusted gross income (AGI), even before you get around to claiming the standard deduction for your filing status or itemizing deductions to reduce your taxable income.
+They’re called "adjustments to income," and a couple of these were bumped up in 2019 as well.

 Most Itemized Deductions Remain Unchanged

-The IRS has pretty much left itemized deductions alone, although they underwent a radical overhaul in 2018 due to the TCJA.
+The IRS pretty much left itemized deductions alone in 2019, although these underwent a radical overhaul in 2018 due to the TCJA.
 Nonetheless, there were some minor changes.

-Technically, the deduction for charitable donations remains unchanged because it underwent a shift in 2018, its first in quite a while.
-The deductible percentage limit for charitable cash donations was 50 percent in 2017, then it went up to 60 percent in 2018…and there it remains.
-At least it hasn’t gone backward.
+The deduction for charitable donations remained more or less unchanged, because it underwent a shift in 2018, its first in quite a while.
+The deductible percentage limit for charitable cash donations was 50% in 2017, then it went up to 60% in 2018 and remained there in 2019.

-Another not-quite-a-change is the repeal of the Pease limitations that used to prohibit higher-income individuals from claiming the full amount of their itemized deductions.
-Those limits went away in 2018 under the TCJA, and they remain gone.
-So go ahead and itemize your heart out no matter how much you earn…always assuming that the total of your itemized deductions exceeds the amount of the standard deduction you qualify for so you don’t pay taxes on more income than you have to.
+Another not-quite-a-change was the repeal of the Pease limitations that used to prohibit higher-income individuals from claiming the full amount of their itemized deductions.
+Those limits went away in 2018 under the TCJA, and they remained gone in 2019.

-The cap on the state and local tax deduction (SALT) remains at $10,000, and this limit still includes property taxes.
-You might spend $15,000 on these taxes, but you can only claim $10,000, and that drops to $5,000 if you’re married and filing a separate return.
+The cap on the state and local tax deduction (SALT) remained at $10,000 in 2019, and this limit still included property taxes.
+You might have spent $15,000 on these taxes, but you could only claim $10,000, and that dropped to $5,000 if you were married and filing a separate return.

-The mortgage interest deduction remains limited to acquisition loans of no more than $750,000, and to only those home equity loans where the proceeds are used to buy or substantially improve property.
-You can no longer claim the interest on equity loans if you use the proceeds to pay for college expenses or an unplanned emergency, or any other personal need.
+The mortgage interest deduction remained limited to acquisition loans of no more than $750,000 in 2019, and it was only available for home equity loans where the proceeds are used to buy or substantially improve property.
+You could no longer claim the interest on equity loans if you used the proceeds to pay for college expenses, an unplanned emergency, or any other personal need.

-Miscellaneous itemized deductions for things like unreimbursed work-related expenses and investment costs were repealed in 2018, and no, they don’t get new life in 2019 either.
+Miscellaneous itemized deductions for things like unreimbursed work-related expenses and investment costs were repealed in 2018.

 Changes to 2019 Tax Credits

-The earned income tax credit—the one designed to help low-income taxpayers by putting some refunded money into their pockets—is almost invariably adjusted for inflation on an annual basis.
+The earned income tax credit—the one designed to help low-income taxpayers by putting some refund money in their pockets—is almost invariably adjusted for inflation on an annual basis.
 Maximum credits are based on both income and the number of children you’re supporting as dependents.
-They’re set at the following figures in 2019:
+They were set at the following figures in 2019: